talmai/docker-wordpress-ecommerce/README.md

     docker run --name wordpressdb -e MYSQL_ROOT_PASSWORD=password -e MYSQL_DATABASE=wordpress -d mysql:5.7

-The Dockerfile uses the official WordPress image:
+The Dockerfile uses the official WordPress image.
+Note that the following command assumes you have a folder called `wp_folder`:

     docker run --name wordpress-ecommerce --link wordpressdb:mysql -d -v "$PWD/wp_folder":/var/www/html \
     -p 8080:80 talmai/wordpress-ecommerce

 Or via `docker-compose`

     docker-compose up

 Running this image will give you a empty Wordpress instance, if you want to perform an unattended installation you just need to run: